1. What is TRIO?

 - Meet federal income guidelines for financial aid

-*students must be a legal resident of the United States to recieve TRiO services
+*student must be a legal resident of the United States to receive TRIO services

-5. Does Cornerstone offer a First-year experience course?
+5. Does Cornerstone\TRIO offer a First-year experience course?

 Yes.
-All Conerstone eligible students can enroll in the COL 100, College Experience class on both the Augusta and Bangor campuses.
+All Cornerstone\TRIO eligible students can enroll in the COL 100 (College Experience) class on both the Augusta and Bangor campuses.
 This 3-credit course is offered in both the Fall and Spring semester and is FREE to Cornerstone students (ONLY).
 Topics include:

 - Time management